Classification of resolving subcategories and grade consistent functions: Abstract

 \section{Abstract}

 We classify certain resolving subcategories of finitely generated modules over a commutative noetherian ring $R$ by using integer-valued functions on $\Spec R$.
-As an application, we give a complete classification of resolving subcategories when $R$ is a locally hypersurface ring, and point out that the local complete intersection case can be achieved by combining with Stevenson's recent results.
+As an application, we give a complete classification of resolving subcategories when $R$ is a locally hypersurface ring or a complete intersection.
 Our results also recover and categorify a ``missing theorem'' by Auslander.